madjar/blog/content/python/asyncio-scraper.rst

 For this example, we'll write a small scraper to get the torrent links for various linux distributions from the pirate bay.

-First of all, a helper coroutine to do get requests:
+First of all, a helper coroutine to perform GET requests:

 .. code-block:: python